Today we go on a castle tour with Dan. He has been giving tours for four years after being let go from his previous job. He is happier now.

 As we are leaving the city, he pointed out a few interesting sites.

 A maternity hospital which once was a boys school!
 That’s ironic!!
 We saw apartments and a theatre built during communism.
-We travel down the former Lenin Boulevard which used to be a cobblestone street in the communist times.
+We traveled down the former Lenin Boulevard which used to be a cobblestone street in the communist times.
 It has been renamed 15th of November after the date of the fall of communism.
 It is now a 4-lane highway.

 Election Day is in November.
 The candidates are controversial.
 (What else is new?)
 Ex-communists are now social democrats.
 The last elected president is in jail for corruption.
 One candidate is a puppet of the ousted president.